opendocsg/slw-judgments-backfill/2011_SGHC_55/report.md

 23     After the place of the alleged torts of misrepresentation and conspiracy is established to be Switzerland, the law governing the torts has to be determined.
 As the plaintiff had pointed out in its

 submissions _[note: 7]_ , the law applicable to determine the law of the tort is the _lex fori, ie_ , the law applicable will be determined by the law of Singapore.
 By the law of Singapore, in deciding the law applicable for a tort, the “substance of the tort” test is used.
-It was explained by Belinda Ang Saw Ean J in _Wing Hak Man and another v Bio-Treat Technology Ltd and others_ [2009] 1 SLR(R) 446 at [26] that:
+It was explained by Belinda Ang Saw Ean J in _Wing Hak Man and another v Bio-Treat Technology Ltd and others_ <span class="citation">[2009] 1 SLR(R) 446</span> at [26] that:

  ...
 The test requires the court, in deciding where the alleged conspiracy took place, to “look back over the series of events” constituting the elements of the tort and ask where in substance did the cause of action arise.